coq/coq/doc/sphinx/language/cic.rst

 .. example::

    It is well known that the existential quantifier can be encoded as an inductive definition.
-The following declaration introduces the second- order existential quantifier :math:`∃ X.P(X)`.
+The following declaration introduces the second-order existential quantifier :math:`∃ X.P(X)`.

    .. coqtop:: in